ISTA-SPiDerS/Mandator-Sporades/README.md

-This repo implements Sporades consensus protocol and a Mandator mempool.
+This repo implements Sporades consensus protocol and a Mandator memory pool.

 Our protocol uses the [Mage](https://magefile.org/) build tool.
 Therefore it needs the ```mage``` command to be installed.